anjal86/zeopwebsite-new/deployment/PRODUCTION_DEPLOYMENT.md

 ```bash
 npm install
 ```
+**Note:** No native compilation required - all dependencies are pure JavaScript.

 ### 3. Start the API Server
 The API server should be running on the production server: